AI2Phil/digame/docs/TO DO/MERGE.md

-# Frontend File Consolidation Plan
+# Frontend File Consolidation Plan - ALL Complete ✅

 ## Overview
 The Digame frontend has evolved organically, resulting in multiple duplicate and similar files that create confusion and maintenance overhead.
 This document provides a comprehensive plan to merge the best features from duplicate files into single, authoritative implementations.